Gageperrin/it-notes/docker.md

 * `ip -n [ns] link del [veth]` to delete one end of the link (and automatically the other end).
 * `ip link add [v-net-0] type bridge` to set a virtual network switch.
 * `ip link set dev [v-net-0] up` to enable the switch.
 Then set virtual ethernet cables between the namespaces and the network switch.
+* `iptables -t nat -A POSTROUTING -s [source-IP] -j MASQUERADDE` to set up a NAT gateway for external connectivity.
+* `iptables -t nat -A PREROUTING --dport 80 --to-destination [destination-IP] -j DNAT` to set up port forwarding rules for ingress traffic.

+## Docker Storage

+Docker creates a file structure at `/var/lib/docker` with subdirectories such as `aufs`, `containers`, `image`, and `volumes`.

+To recap, Docker has a layered architecture consisting of (1) the base OS layer, (2) changes in `apt` packages, (3) changes in `pip` packages, (4) source code, and (5) to update the entrypoint.
+Layers 1-5 are read-only.
+Docker only builds the layers that have not already been provisioned in the cache.

+The sixth layer is the container layer where changes are both read/write, but the information persists only as long as the container is alive.

+Create a Docker volume to persist data beyond the container's lifecycle.
+Docker uses storage drivers such as AUFS, ZFS, Overlay, and others to configure storage.
+Docker automatically chooses the best storage driver based on the configured OS.
+Volumes can be specified to be mounted as read only if desired.

+Commands:
+* `docker volume create` to create the volume
+* `docker run -v [vol-name]:/var/lib/[file-path] [image-name]` to create a container with a mounted volume.
+Note this is legacy syntax.
+* `docker run --mount type=bind,source=[source-container],target=/var/lib/[path] [image` also mounts the volume and is preferred because it is more verbose.
+* `docker volume inspect` to inspect the volume.
+* `docker volume remove` to remove a volume, this can only be done if it is umounted.
+* `docker volume prune` can remove unused volumes.